acumos/on-boarding/docs/developer-guide.rst

 **1: introduction - What is Onboarding?**
 -----------------------------------------

 Acumos is intended to enable the use of a wide range of tools and technologies in the development of machine learning models including support for both open sourced and proprietary toolkits.
-Models can be easily onboarded and wrapped into containerized microservices which are interoperable with many other components.

-The goal of Onboarding is to provide an ingestion interface for various types of models to enter the  Acumos machine learning platform.
-Examples of models include well-defined objects such as scikit-learn estimators, TensorFlow weights, and arbitrary R functions.
+The goal of Onboarding is to provide an ingestion interface, by web or CLI(command line interface) for various types of models and to create required artifacts and identifiers to enter the  Acumos machine learning platform.

-The solution for accommodating a myriad of different model types is to provide a custom wrapping library for each runtime.
-The wrapper will encapsulate the complexity surrounding the serialization and deserialization of models.
-Additionally, the wrapper will provide a common native interface for invoking the inner model.
+On-boarding allows user to create containerized microservice at the end of the on-boarding process for models developped in Java, Python 3.0, R and sourced from toolkits such as Scikit, TensorFlow, H2O, and R. If user choose to not create the microservice during on-boarding he can created it later.

-In order for  Acumos to be able to reason about models uniformly, there will also have to be a common model interface description.
-E.g.
+In short, our goals are to generate or provide all the necessary materials required to use the models with the others components of Acumos like :

-what are the available model methods, and what do they look like?
-One goal of  Acumos is to instantiate ML models as microservices and safely compose them together.
-We must collect enough model metadata to enable this.
+- Tosca file for Design studio

-In short, our goals are to:
+- Represent model I/O such for microservice generation

-- Create wrapper libraries that can serialize/deserialize models and provide a standard native interface.
+- SolutionID for CDS

-- Represent model I/O such that  Acumos can generate microservices and validate connections between them.
+- Licence file

 **2: Target Users**
 -------------------